Year 11 Travel and Tourism

 Teacher in Charge: Ms D. Lee

-The Tourism industry in NZ is being re-imagined which means the industry needs to adapt and pivot to the changing times.
-A post-covid industry will need people who are adaptable and have a solid understanding of the challenges the industry is facing now and in the short term.
+The Tourism industry in NZ is being re-imagined and it is adapting to the changing times.
+A post-Covid industry needs people who are adaptable and who have a solid understanding of the challenges the industry is facing now and in the future.
 The government has made a commitment to the Tourism industry that it will be an important 'cog in the wheel' of NZ's economic recovery.
 NZ is in a great place, being a country that has dealt with the Covid-19 crisis well.
-This means we will be a desirable location for travellers from all over the world and it is predicted that our Tourism Industry will recover quicker than other countries around the world.
+This means we will be a desirable location for travellers from all over the world and it is predicted that our Tourism Industry will recover more quickly than other global destinations.